Why do cats purr? The mystery, explained

 In a cat’s body, purring is made possible thanks to the larynx (voice box) and laryngeal muscles in the throat, and a neural oscillator in the cat’s brain1.

 🧠 First, a signal is sent from the cat’s brain to the throat, which causes the throat muscles to twitch rapidly.
-With this movement, there is an opening and closing of the space between the vocal chords. 💨 Air from the cat’s inhale and exhale moves past the vibrating muscles, causing the familiar sound we know as purring. 🐈
+This movement creates an opening and closing of the space between the vocal chords. 💨 Air from the cat’s inhaling and exhaling moves past the vibrating muscles, causing the familiar sound we know as purring. 🐈

 🔊 Listen to some adorable kittens purring while they snuggle and sleep together in the video clip below (sound on):